alexkwolfe/node-recon/README.markdown

 Event: error(err)
 -----------------

-Just like stream, unless `err.errno` is 111 (ECONNREFUSED), in which case the error gets eaten and recon reconnects behind the scenes.
+Just like stream, unless `err.code` is in the `retryErrors` array, in which case the error gets eaten and recon reconnects behind the scenes.